Get a FREE Case Review

 Whether you were hurt by construction vehicles on a major road or while you just happened to be walking near a job site, you have a right to pursue compensation from the employers and companies responsible for your accident.
 A construction vehicle accident lawyer can represent your case and help you pursue all compensation available for your injuries.

-Contact a personal injury attorney at Auger & Auger today to learn how you could recover money for your medical bills, out of pocket expenses, vehicle repairs, and other damages.
+Contact a personal injury attorney at Auger & Auger Accident and Injury Lawyers today to learn how you could recover money for your medical bills, out of pocket expenses, vehicle repairs, and other damages.

 Call (855) 971-0559 or contact us online to schedule a free, no-obligation case review with an experienced truck accident lawyer.